yapily/jose-database-field-demo/README.md

 - ed24f836-5e22-4e0c-b9b2-dc4ee85128a9 : 3 ;
 ```

 This output is exactly the same as before except the previously `VALID` keys are now `EXPIRED`.
 No rows have been updated and tne fields are using the old keys.
+Note that the Ids of the JWTs match the `kid` of the expired keys.

 You can verify that you are still able to decrypt the fields by using the `/persons` endpoint:
 ```